History of the Jews in Portugal: Present

 A road sign indicating a small Village in the Algarve called 'Monte Judeu', (in English 'Jewish Mount'), influenced by the Jews who lived in the region.

 In 1987 the then President Mário Soares, for the first time in the History of Portugal, asked forgiveness to the Jewish communities of Portuguese origin for Portugal's responsibility in the Inquisition and all the past persecutions of Jews.

 At present there are numerous Jewish cultural heritage sites in Portugal, including five synagogues in the country, in Lisbon (Sha'aré Tikvá – Orthodox/ Ohel Yaakov – Conservative), Porto (Mekor Haim), Ponta Delgada in the Azores islands (Porta do Céu – Shaar ha-Shamain) and Belmonte (Bet Eliahu), and several private places where the Jewish community meets.
 There are a series of kosher products being produced in Portugal including wine.

 It is hard to say how many Jews live in Portugal.
 The Portuguese census estimated a Jewish population of 5,000 individuals in 2001, with a between-census estimate in 2006 of 8,000.
 The CIA World Factbook cites a smaller number of a thousand Jews, mainly central European Holocaust survivors.
 But the Crypto-Jews and returned Sephardim represent the remainder.

 According to a 2008 study by the American Journal of Human Genetics, 19.8% of the Portuguese population has some degree of Jewish ancestry.
 The genetic signatures of people in the Iberian Peninsula provide new evidence that the number of Jews forced to convert to Christianity during Catholic rule in the 15th and 16th centuries was much greater than historians believed.
 Some Portuguese personalities are known Jews or descendants of Jews, most notably Esther Mucznik (leader of the Israelite Community of Lisbon), the photographer Daniel Blaufuks, screen actress Daniela Ruah, former Lisbon Mayor Nuno Krus Abecassis, and the former President of the Republic Jorge Sampaio, whose grandmother was a Moroccan Jew of Portuguese-Jewish origin (though Sampaio does not identify as Jewish, instead considering himself agnostic).

+According to a study commission by The Jewish Community of Lisbon in 2026, Portugal has high religious diversity and generally positive perceptions of the local Jewish community.
+However, the survey also identified gaps in knowledge about relevant topics (for example, 40% of respondents said they are unfamiliar with the term 'Zionism') and pointed to the persistency of some stereotypes, for example "Jews have too much economic power/influence in politics and International media".